kanthaus/kanthaus.online/README.md

 # Kanthaus

-Informative website for the Kanthaus Project, all documents and meetings are also stored here in the contents folder
+Informative website for the Kanthaus Project, all documents and meeting notes are also stored here in the contents folder.

+## Technology
+This website was created using [Hugo](https://gohugo.io/).

 ## How to add new documents
 To add new documents to this repo (repository) you will need a gitlab account with the correct permissions to add files to this repository

-There 2 easy options to add documents.
+There are two easy options to add documents.
-For either option you will need to have the correct access to this re
+For either option you will need to have the correct access to this repo.

 1>
-- clone this repo:
+- Clone this repo:
   ```
   git clone https://gitlab.com/kanthaus/kanthaus.gitlab.io.git```
 - edit the markdown (.md) files in the content folder